 What is SSDI?

-Social Security disability insurance benefits or SSDI requires that you have worked and earned enough work credits.
+Social Security disability insurance benefits or SSDI require that you have worked and earned enough work credits.
 You receive work credits each year that you work and pay taxes.
 Generally, you need to earn a total of 20 work credits to qualify for SSDI.
 Additionally, you must meet a recent work test.
 Like other insurance programs, SSDI coverage ends after a certain amount of time from when you stop working.
 SSDI also requires that your medical conditions keep you from working for at least 12 months.
-Call us now if you are Veteran and Want to Receive both VA and SSDI.
+Call us now if you are a Veteran and Want to Receive both VA and SSDI.

 What is the difference between VA and SSDI?

 Social Security doesn’t offer partial disability benefits.
 Your medical conditions must prevent you from working on a full-time basis.
 Unlike SSDI, VA disability benefits don’t require total disability.
 Veterans receive compensation rates based on the degree of your disability.
 The compensation rates range from 10-100%, in 10% increments.
-Call us now if you are Veteran and Want to Receive both VA and SSDI.
+Call us now if you are a Veteran and Want to Receive both VA and SSDI.

 SSDI expedited processing for veterans to receive both VA and SSDI.

 Veterans may qualify for expedited processing for Social Security disability claims.
 You may receive expedited processing under:

 - 100% Permanent and Total Veterans Initiative – you should identify yourself as a “Veteran rated 100% P&T” when filing your SSDI or SSI application.
 You also should provide the VA rating notification letter to Social Security

 - Wounded Warriors – if you received disabling mental or physical health injuries while on active duty on or after October 1, 2001, you are eligible for SSDI or SSI expedited application processing.
 You don’t need to have been injured during combat operations.
 You should tell Social Security that your injury occurred while on active duty.

 What are the medical requirements for SSDI?